 Dangerous When Wet

-A synchronised swimming performance, paintings shown in water, and bodies gliding in purple slime are among the highlights when, in the autumn of 2022, CC and the center for dance and choreography Dansehallerne jointly present the unique exhibition Dangerous When Wet curated by Mette Woller.
+A synchronized swimming performance, paintings underwater, and bodies gliding in purple slime are some of the works that can be experienced when, in the autumn, CC and Dansehallerne, a national centre for dance and choreography, jointly present the unique exhibition Dangerous When Wet curated by Mette Woller.

 Based on water and wet environments, the exhibition investigates how to implement care in a divided world, where water connects us across existence and national borders.
 The exhibition focuses on collective forms of love, self-love, identity, and sexuality.
 These themes explore how water can lead to new ways of shaping communities.